arh23/strgen-js/README.md

 Generate random strings using a pattern system based on regular expressions.

+Developed alongside the UI project, [strgen-ui](https://github.com/arh23/strgen-ui).

 Credits go to:
-- **Paul Wolf** for help with this project, and provision of the original Python implementation (https://github.com/paul-wolf/strgen).
+- **Paul Wolf** for help with this project, and provision of the [original Python implementation](https://github.com/paul-wolf/strgen).

 ## Tests